makhc1/Manajemen-Logistik/README.md

 *   **Outbound & Picking List**: Create shipment orders ("Surat Jalan") by selecting items from a picking list.
 Automatically deducts stock from the inventory database.
 *   **Export to CSV**: Easily export the entire master inventory list to a CSV (Excel) format with a single click.
 *   **Print-Ready Forms**: Optimized for physical printing (`@media print` CSS rules) ensuring that Barcode Labels and Surat Jalan can be printed directly from the browser cleanly without extra UI elements.
+*   **Authentication**: Secure user login and registration system with session management.
 *   **Multi-Page Application Architecture**: Cleanly separated Blade components and views, tied together with Laravel Controllers and dynamic API routes.

 ## Technology Stack